Alex-Unnippillil/static-photoshop-clone/README.md

 the DOM before calling `initEditor()`; initialization will throw an error otherwise.

-The editor also expects the following elements to exist:
+The editor also expects the following toolbar elements to exist:

 ```html
 <input type="color" id="colorPicker" />